storj/docs/app/dcs/third-party-tools/container-registry-docker/page.md

 docId: pRj_WJuVm3TDmaSG6zM55
 redirects:
   - /dcs/how-tos/container-registry-docker
+metadata:
-pageTitle: Container Registry - Docker
+  title: Container Registry - Docker
 ---

 Containers are wonderful: Containers provide a powerful way to package and deploy an application and make the runtime environment immutable and reproducible.
 But using containers also requires more infrastructure - distributing containers requires a docker registry, either a public one (like Dockerhub) or a private instance.